grassrootseconomics/docs.grassecon.org/docs/cyber/staking-guide.md

 # Staking Guide

-Follow this step-by-step guide to stake with the **Grassroots Economics** validator on Celo.
+Follow this step-by-step guide to stake with the **Grassroots Economics** validator on Celo or directly visit our [Celo Mondo](https://mondo.celo.org/staking/0xd8457a4b949c1b7Bc26538F54743Aa61EEcA38B6) page and stake with your favourite wallet.

 ## Disclaimer